bergren2/konigsberg-ruby/README.md

 I know this goes without saying, but **these are solutions**.
 You should really take a stab at the problems themselves before looking at this code.

-## Why the different languages? / What language are you using?
+## What language are you using?

 I originally intended to use Project Euler as a way to learn new languages.
-But after sitting on that strategy for some time and seeing how it worked as the problems became more difficult, I'm realizing I'm better off using one language _really, really_ well and learnings its ins-and-outs.
+But after sitting on that strategy for some time and seeing how it worked as the problems became more difficult, I realized I'm better off using one language _really, really_ well and learnings its ins-and-outs.

 For this project, I'm sticking with Ruby.
 If you're interested in learning Ruby